tbarbette/perf-class/README.md

 This program is intended as a preprocessor to show where, roughly, a CPU spend its time in various application.
 The result such as "Sorting : 12%, Computing : 23%" can be given to a pie chart, typically.

 The map file, to describe the mapping, is simply a series of "regex : class", one by line.
 Each symbol will be matched against the regex, and upon match will be considered of the given class.
-The tool will start with the top of the stack trace, and if no match is found, re-try with the previous function in the stack, etc. This is needed, and explain why a simple script was not sufficient to achieve the purpose of this script as a lot of time spend is the kernel is in "raw_spin_lock" functions.
+The tool will start with the top of the stack trace, and if no match is found, re-try with the previous function in the stack, etc. This is needed, and explain why a simple script was not sufficient to achieve the purpose of this script as a lot of time spend in the kernel is in "raw_spin_lock" functions.
 Only the calling functions of those generic hit points will allow to find the reason of the time spent there, and therefore allow a mapping to the class.

 # Example
 A result of perf script is providden in the "samples" folder, as well as a sample mapping file.

 ```
-python3 perf-map.py samples/perf.script --map samples/kernel.map --no-output-failed --min 0.1
+python3 perf-class.py samples/perf.script --map samples/kernel.map --no-output-failed --min 0.1
 ```

 Will map all symbols exported using "perf record -a -g ... | perf script" in samples/perf.script using the mapping in samples/kernel.map as follow: